goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 For example, let's first show two non-serialized jobs running at the same time, and then two serialized jobs created at the same time.
+The first part of the example does not use queue_names, to show a contrast.

 For our parallel jobs, we'll do something that would create a deadlock if they were serial.
 Notice that we are mutating the job arguments after